Berlin postwar modernist buildings vye for UNESCO heritage status | DW | 06.07.2021

 Competing urban visions for the devastated city were a central subplot in this battleground of ideas.

-Early in the decade in the destroyed inner East, the GDR constructed a new sparkling boulevard named Stalin Allee — after the all-conquering Soviet dictator who would die in 1953.
+Early in the decade, in the eastern part of the city, the communist regime constructed a sparkling new boulevard named Stalin Allee — after the all-conquering Soviet dictator who would die in 1953.
 The ensemble of grand residential buildings along the wide two-kilometer-long street combined socialist classicism and ornate Prussian architectural stylings.
 It has since been renamed Karl Marx Allee.

-As a counterpoint, West Berlin commissioned scores of modernist architects to build a high design housing quarter amid the ruins of West Berlin, in what became the Hansaviertel.
+Meanwhile on the other side of the city, authorities commissioned scores of modernist architects to build a new housing quarter amid the ruins of West Berlin, in what became the Hansaviertel.

-Those buildings designed by the likes of Le Corbusier and Walter Gropius could join their Soviet-designed contemporaries on the UNESCO World Heritage list if the Berlin Senate gets its way.
+Those buildings, designed by the likes of Le Corbusier and Walter Gropius, could soon join their Soviet-designed contemporaries on the UNESCO World Heritage list if the Berlin Senate gets its way.

 Karl-Marx-Allee and Interbau 1957 — Architecture and Urban Development of Post-War Modernism is the name of the proposal that will enter the procedure for Germany's so-called "Tentative List" for UNESCO.